March 2026 Kona Low Storms

 Click here for Post-Flood Cleanup Health and Safety Guidance.
 Produced by the State of Hawaiʻi Department of Health.

 Click here for After the Flood, produced by the State of Hawaiʻi Department of Health.
-This guide contains key information about the hazards of cleaning up a flooded home or building, tips for cleanup and helpful items to use.
+This guide contains key information on the hazards of cleaning up a flooded home or building, cleanup tips, and helpful items to use.

 Click here for the Muck & Gut Guide produced by SBP USA, which includes tips and health guidelines.
-Mucking and gutting is the first step in the rebuilding process.
-This phase of construction consists of removing damaged belongings from the home, removing damaged construction materials and prepping the home for mold treatment.
+Mucking and gutting are the first steps in the rebuilding process.
+This phase of construction consists of removing damaged belongings and construction materials from the home, and prepping the home for mold treatment.

 Oʻahu: Rebuilding Donations Program